jnz/q3vm/README.md

      \__\_______/   \_/  |_|  |_|

 Standalone and embeddable interpreter for Quake 3 Virtual machine bytecode files (.qvm files).
 A compiler to generate `.qvm` files (LCC) is included.
+Computed gotos are used to speed up the interpreter if you compile with GCC.

 Jan Zwiener, 2018